apricote/hcloud-upload-image/docs/reference/cli/hcloud-upload-image_upload.md

-      --architecture string     CPU architecture of the disk image [choices: x86, arm] --compression string      Type of compression that was used on the disk image [choices: bz2, xz] --description string      Description for the resulting image --format string           Format of the image. [choices: qcow2] -h, --help                    help for upload
+      --architecture string     CPU architecture of the disk image [choices: x86, arm] --compression string      Type of compression that was used on the disk image [choices: bz2, xz] --description string      Description for the resulting image --format string           Format of the image. [default: raw, choices: qcow2] -h, --help                    help for upload
       --image-path string       Local path to the disk image that should be uploaded --image-url string        Remote URL of the disk image that should be uploaded